JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 ### Requirements for enabling builder inference

 > Before Kotlin 1.6.0, enabling builder inference for a builder function required the [`@BuilderInference`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-builder-inference/)
 > annotation to be present on a builder lambda parameter.
-In 1.6.0, you can omit the annotation on condition of using
+In 1.6.0, you can omit the annotation on the condition of using
 > the compiler option `-Xenable-builder-inference` both on your and client's side.
 >
 {type="note"}